Skip to content

 proto_index: Protobuf index of the instruction

-inst_index: Instruction index in the parent block
+inst_index: Instruction index in the block

 address: Instruction address